Table of Contents

 Setup

-In this section we will visualize information from cAdvisor and Redis by processing the data using Prometheus, and then visualize it on Grafana.
+In this section, we will visualize information from cAdvisor and Redis by processing the data using Prometheus, and then visualize it on Grafana.
 We will use docker to set up a test environment for Grafana and Prometheus.
 We will use the official docker images for Grafana and Prometheus available on Docker Hub.
-We will also need to use the docker images for cAdvisor and Redis. cAdvisor is a tool by google which collects metrics about running containers and exposes the metrics in various formats, including Prometheus formatting.
-We will configure cAdvisor to collect metrics from the Redis container and visualize it in Grafana.
+We will also need to use the docker images for cAdvisor and Redis. cAdvisor is a tool by Google that collects metrics about running containers and exposes the metrics in various formats, including Prometheus formatting.
+We will configure cAdvisor to collect metrics from the Redis container and visualize them in Grafana.

 version: '3.2'